wp-plugins/kb-advanced-rss-widget/README.txt

 Check out the "Other Notes" tab, above, for instructions.

-= I'm using WP 2.5+, and there's some funny text in the admin screen when I first add the widget to my sidebar. =

-Just hit "save changes" and it will go away.
-I'm still working on this bug.

 = What code do I need to place in my sidebar? =

 None.
 This is a widget.
 If you are using pre-WP v2.2, you need to have the [widgets plugin](http://wordpress.org/extend/plugins/widgets/) running.
 No matter what version of WP you're using, you need to be using a widgets-enabled theme.
-You control all options for KB Countdown from the widgets administration menu.
+You control all options for KB Advanced RSS from the widgets administration menu.

-If you really want to use this in your theme and not as a widget, open the plugin file and search for `function kb_rss_template`.
-You'll find some notes there explaining what to do.

 = What can I do with this widget? =